stevedylandev/openzeppelin-monitor/README.md

 ## Contributing

+Contributing to this repository involves a few main actions:
 1. Fork the repository
 2. Create your feature branch
 3. Commit your changes
 4. Push to the branch
 5. Create a Pull Request

+You can find more details in our [Contributing](CONTRIBUTING.md) guide.

 Please read our [Code of Conduct](CODE_OF_CONDUCT.md) and check the [Security Policy](SECURITY.md) for reporting vulnerabilities.